jadecobra/python_tdd_exercises/PASSING_VALUES.md

         )
     ```
     the terminal updates with an [AssertionError](./ASSERTION_ERROR.md) for the next test.
-- repeat the above solution until all tests pass.
+- repeat the solution for each data type until all tests pass

 ***VOILA***
-We now know how to
-- pass values
-- represent values as strings using interpolation
+You now know how to pass values and represent values as strings using interpolation